BrentAIICT/MSSA-SCA/GitTraining/GitInVSCode.md

 ![InstallVSCode](../Pics/vsg04.jpg)
 ---

-## You have now successfully used git from VSCode
+## You have now successfully made changes to the repository and syncronised Git and GitHub using VSCode